 We have increasingly higher expectations of what can be achieved in healthcare, even at the end of life.
-In the midst of thinking there is something else medically that can be done, patients, families and even healthcare workers view a referral to hospice as "doing nothing" rather than considering it another form of care.
+In the midst of thinking "there is something else medically that can be done", patients, families and even healthcare workers view a referral to hospice as "doing nothing" rather than considering it another form of care.
 A referral to hospice is anything but a last resort, it opens the door to a supportive program that envelops itself around the patient and family.
 It's time to change the way we think of hospice and embrace palliative care as a medical option.
 Palliative care assures effective control of pain and symptoms while addressing spiritual, psychosocial and emotional issues in a timely manner, to facilitate personal growth and healing for patients and the family.

 Hospice is considered to be the model for quality, compassionate care at the end-of-life.
-Local hospices in Southeast Texas have been a part of this healthcare revolution by providing end of life care in our community for the past thirty plus years.
+Hospice of Texas has been a part of this healthcare revolution by providing end of life care in our community for the past twelve years.
 The Texas Department of Human Services is the regulatory agency responsible for the state licensure of hospice agencies in Texas.
 TDHS follows state and federal regulations as the basis for hospice licensure and certification requirements.
 TDHS surveyors make routine on site inspections to hospice agencies in Texas to ensure that standards and guidelines are being followed.
+Hospice of Texas had a recent visit and survey completed through TDHS and received exemplary commendations as providers of end of life care in comparison to hospice agencies across Texas.

-The TDHS surveyor's extensive visits with hospice agencies include review of the medical plan of care on individualized patients as well as detailed review of medical documentation in assessing compliance according to state and federal regulations.
-The state surveyor accompanies the hospice team on home visits and nursing facility visits to interview patients and families regarding the quality of care being provided.
-The surveyor also participates in the Interdisciplinary team meeting which occurs weekly as a collaborative team approach to meet the physical, social, spiritual and emotional needs of each hospice patient.
-The patients and families are invited to attend and participate in these weekly meeting as an effort to individualize the plan of care according to the patient's wishes, preferences and concerns.
+The TDHS surveyor's extensive visit with the hospice agency included review of the medical plan of care on individualized patients as well as detailed review of medical documentation in assessing compliance according to state and federal regulations.
+The state surveyor accompanied the hospice team on home visits and nursing facility visits to interview patients and families regarding the quality of care being provided.
+The surveyor also participated in the Interdisciplinary Team meeting which occurs weekly as a collaborative team approach to meet the physical, social, spiritual and emotional needs of each hospice patient.
+The patients and families are invited to attend and participate in this weekly meeting as an effort to individualize the plan of care according to the patient's wishes, preferences and concerns.

-When the TDHS acknowledges a hospice as receiving zero deficiencies in the exit interview as a result of the completed state and federal survey, the hospice is commended on having quality and efficient coordination of care starting at the time of the referral to hospice leading to the admission for services, all in a very timely manner.
-The hospice team receives commendations in regards to their very compassionate nursing staff as well as to the thoroughness of the coordination of care in the nursing facilities.
-The interdisciplinary team is commended on the collaborative participation of all team members including the patient and family involvement in the team meetings.
-The hospice receives commendations in regards to the medical doctor making home visits establishing complete coordination of medical care.
-The hospice and chaplain are commended on the completeness, effectiveness and organization of the Bereavement Program which follows families for bereavement counseling and services for a full year after the death of the loved one.
+The TDHS acknowledged Hospice of Texas as receiving zero deficiencies in the exit interview as a result of the completed state and federal survey.
+The hospice was commended on having quality and efficient coordination of care starting at the time of the referral to hospice leading to the admission of services, all in a very timely manner.
+The hospice team received commendations in regards to their very compassionate nursing staff as well as the thoroughness of the coordination of care in the nursing facilities.
+The interdisciplinary team was commended on the collaborative participation of all team members including the patient and family involvement in the team meetings.
+The hospice received commendations in regards to the medical doctor making home visits establishing complete coordination of medical care.
+The hospice and chaplain was commended on the completeness, effectiveness and organization of the Bereavement Program which follows families for bereavement counseling and services for a full year after the death of the loved one.